brandlewco/jesserieser-hugo-cc/content/_index.md

 title: Jesse Rieser
 feature_description: >-
   Welcome to Jesse Rieser Projects.
 Here you will find a showcase of my personal photographic art works.
-If you are looking for the full site which features commissionsed projects head over to&nbsp;<a href="https://jesserieser.com/" target="_blank" rel="noopener"><em><strong><u>jesserieser.com</u></strong></em></a>
+If you are looking for the full site featuring commissioned projects head over to&nbsp;<a href="https://jesserieser.com/" target="_blank" rel="noopener"><em><strong><u>jesserieser.com</u></strong></em></a>
 text_alignment: center